Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 The framework supports both software and hardware resource types.
 It includes the three major hardware resource types as CPU, Memory and Disk partitions and the software resource types as systemd core services.

 ## 2.4 SYSLOG Levels
 Whenever the resouce threshold limit is being reached,  alert message and related statistics are forwarded to syslog messaging system.
-The following three levels of syslog is being generated
+The following three levels of syslog shall be supported

 	Level1  - INFO
 	Level2 -  WARN